ldCover

 <div class="ldcv"> <div class="base"> <div class="inner card"> <div class="card-body"> Hello World! </div> </div> </div> </div> <div onclick="ldcv.toggle()">Show Dialog</div>

-var ldcv = new ldCover({root: ".ldcv"});
+var ldcv = new ldcover({root: ".ldcv"});

 Hello World!